Imaging Sciences Nuclear Medicine

 An imaging tech assuring a patient before a scan

-Radiology and radiography are two important health care professions that involve the use of imaging techniques to diagnose and treat diseases.
+Radiology and radiography are two important health care professions that use imaging techniques to diagnose and treat diseases.
 Although they may appear similar, there are distinct differences between the two.
+Let’s take a closer look at what differentiates them.

-Radiology is a medical specialty that involves the use of medical imaging techniques to diagnose and treat diseases.
-Radiologists are medical doctors who specialize in interpreting medical images, such as X-rays, CT scans, MRI scans, ultrasound, and nuclear medicine scans.
+Radiology is a medical specialty that uses medical imaging techniques to diagnose and treat diseases.
+Radiologists are medical doctors who specialize in interpreting medical images, such as X-rays, CT scans, MRIs, ultrasound and nuclear medicine scans.
 They are responsible for interpreting the images, providing diagnostic reports, and working closely with other health care professionals to guide patient care.

-Radiography refers to the specific technique of capturing images using X-rays.
-It is a diagnostic imaging technique that uses X-ray beams to create images of the internal structures of the body.
-Radiographers, also known as radiologic technologists or X-ray technologists, are health care professionals trained in operating X-ray machines and positioning patients to obtain high-quality images.
+Radiography is the technique of capturing images using X-rays.
+It is a diagnostic imaging technique that uses X-ray beams to produce images of the body's internal structures.
+Radiographers, also known as radiologic technologists or X-ray technologists, are health care professionals trained to operate X-ray machines and position patients to obtain high-quality images.
 They work under the supervision of radiologists or other physicians and are responsible for obtaining the necessary images requested by the referring physician.

 Differences Between Radiology and Radiography